Oakley, Bedfordshire: History

 Some of the earliest evidence of a settlement was found within the current village boundaries in the form of flint axes and arrow heads labelled OAK(ley)and EAM(cdonald), which were dated to c.
 7000–6000 BC.
 Iron Age (c.
-50 BC.) evidence was found when excavations were being undertaken for the Almshouses.
+50 BC.) evidence was found when excavations were undertaken for the Almshouses.

-Oakley also featured in the Domesday Book, and again before the Norman Conquest, where the land was held by an Oswulf, a thane (companion) of King Edward.
+Oakley featured in the Domesday Book, and before the Norman Conquest, where the land was held by an Oswulf, a thane (companion) of King Edward the Confessor.

-In 1166 AD, the lord of the manor was recorded as being one Simon de Bosard, and his brother was known to have had connections with the town now known as Leighton Buzzard.
+In 1166 AD, the lord of the manor was recorded as one Simon de Bosard, and his brother was known to have had connections with the town now known as Leighton Buzzard.
 In 1200 it was recorded that the present parish church was built, replacing an earlier church built of wood in Saxon times.
 Nothing of this earlier church remains.
 In 1230 the first vicar was recorded, a Stephen de Castell.
 In 1278, a Richard de Bosard had no male heir, but his daughter married Thomas Reynes who took over Oakley thanks to his wife.
 The village was known as Oakley Reynes at least until the drafting of the 1795 pre-enclosure map.
 The name still appears today in "Reynes Drive".
 The family also owned Clifton Reynes, just over the border into Buckinghamshire.
 In 1331, there was another Thomas Reynes recorded.

-1349 saw the Black Death strike the village, and three vicars died in quick succession, D. Walter, John Marshall and Robert Fox all perishing in that year.
-The disease carried with it a fatality rate of some 50%, and was caused by disease-carrying fleas living on the Black Rat.
+In 1349 the Black Death struck the village, and three vicars died that year; D. Walter, John Marshall and Robert Fox.
+The disease had a fatality rate of some 50%, and was caused by disease-carrying fleas living on the Black Rat.
 The medieval cottages provided full accommodation for rats in walls, thatch and under the earth floors.
 When rats died of the disease, the fleas attacked the human occupants.
 In 1451, John Reynes died and left no male heirs, so the village passed to the Taylard family.
 Again, in 1548 there were no male heirs to the Taylards, but the heiress married a Robert Brundenell, who took over.
 Oakley remained in the Brundenell family until 1648, when it passed to the Mordaunts.
 It is possible that after the Civil War had ended, the members of the losing side were made to pay heavily for their part in the conflict.
 Perhaps the Brundenells supported the King.